MylesThomas/algoexpert.io/FrontendExpert/notes/frontend_notes.md

     - People are starting to prefer Vite > `create-react-app`
         - Faster
         - Simpler/more barebones

     - Vite is not specific to React... can build application using Angular and others
     - Ues Rollup under the hood

 #### Takeaways

+We did not cover every React library, but we did get a good idea of what is out there!

 #### Git